6. Add more info to the list

 missionPatch can optionally take a parameter to specify the desired image size.

-Because loading a LazyList with large images can impact performance, ask for the name and a
+Because loading a RecyclerView with large images can impact performance, ask for the name and a

 SMALL mission patch.
 Update your query to look like the following: